 We hope that you and your loved ones continue to keep safe and well.

-Now that restrictions are starting to ease we are allowed to see patients for routine sight tests, in addition to the essential care we have been providing
+Now we are entering Tier 3 restrictions, we remain open to see patients for routine sight tests, in addition to the essential care we have been

 As you can appreciate we now have a significant backlog of recall letters/texts/emails to be sent out, and we will process these in turn.
 If you are due your